PLEASE NOTE WE ARE CURRENTLY UNABLE TO ADMINISTER TRAVEL VACCINATIONS IF THE REQUEST IS LESS THAN 6 WEEKS IN ADVANCE

 All our Practice Nurses carry out patients' annual Pill Check and can offer advice on all types of contraception if required.

 All patients having Contraceptive Implants or IUCDs fitted will be required to sign a 'Consent to Treatment' Form.

-Traci Burton is our Midwife and her clinics are held on a Wednesday afternoon here at the surgery.
+Rebecca Rowe is our Midwife and her clinics are held on alternate Wednesday at Lander Practice in Truro.
 If it is your first appointment please complete the Maternity Information Pack available from reception and bring it with you.

 To contact a Midwife at any other time

 Emergency and urgent advice - 01872 258000 Midwives Office - non urgent advice - 01872 221420

 Would you like to have access to your maternity records online?
 (This is for new preganancies only) please see the pdf below for further details.